-The application might contain, instead of the public key, subscriber's request to generate an asymmetric key pair on his/her/its behalf.
+The application might contain, instead of the public key, subscriber's request to generate an asymmetric key pair on their behalf.
 It might be carried out in the certification authority or the registration authority.
 Upon generating, the keys are safely submitted to the subscriber.